PatrickBro12244/SWENG-4A/README.md

 # STSWENG

-This project is a pet catalog website that allows users to view and upload pets and their details.
+Welcome to STSWENG, a pet catalog platform where users can view and upload information about pets.

-* * *

-- Francisco, Kyle Patrick Roland M.

-* * *

-npm start
+## Features

+- View a catalog of pets
+- Upload information about your own pets
+- Discover new pets available for adoption
+- Filter through a variety of pets

+## Getting Started

+To get started with STSWENG, simply clone this repository and run `npm start` to launch the application.